 Founded in 1971, National University designed its programming to be flexible enough to fit busy adult lives.
-As the largest nonprofit university in San Diego, with over 20 locations in California and Nevada, National began offering online degrees as early as 1996, and its 70 online programs are now available to students all over the world.
+As the largest nonprofit university in San Diego, with locations across California, National began offering online degrees as early as 1996, and many of its programs are now available online to students all over the world.

-National caters specifically to diverse adult learners, including moms going back to school and active duty servicemembers.
-National University serves over 30,000 students every year and currently has over 150,000 alumni worldwide, including students from all 50 states and over 65 countries.
+National caters specifically to diverse adult learners, including moms going back to school and active-duty servicemembers.
+National University serves over 30,000 students every year and currently has over 185,000 alumni worldwide, including students from across the globe.

 Rolling Admissions Increase Student Flexibility

 Once Cassie made her decision to enroll at National University, she didn’t want to wait for the start of a new semester to begin her studies — she was ready to get going immediately.
 Because National University offers year-round admission, with applications accepted and reviewed on a rolling basis, Cassie could start her degree program at the beginning of any month.
 There was no need for her to wait until the summer ended or for the following semester to begin.

 When Cassie joined the National University student body, she felt at ease knowing so many of her classmates were also busy parents or adults with full-time jobs.
 She found it created a much more comfortable environment, and it gave her the opportunity to settle in quickly and focus on learning straight away.